ecosensors/EcoBoard/README.md

 **SJ5**
 SJ5 must be open, excepted if you need to programm the ATSAMD21G18 ARM Cortex M0

+## SD Card
+We add an SD card to log the EcoBoard activity or to save some parameters or other values.
+The MicroSD card is not provided with the board

+Example is coming soon ...

+## RTC (Real Time Clock)
+Coming soon ...

 ## EEPROM
 EcoBoard has a 64KB EEPROM  (74LC64) to store relatively small amounts of data as keys or parameters